 Even if you're not a huge moviegoer, try to see a few blockbuster flicks while you have a chance.
-Going to the movies with a newborn or a young baby just isn't possible, plus you'll likely be limited to kids' movies in the theaters soon.
+Going to the movies with a newborn or a young baby just isn't possible, plus you'll likely be limited to seeing kids movies in the theaters soon.
 As much as we love Frozen and other cartoons, they're not always the most exciting.

 Treat Yourself to Safe Self-Care Products

 While you do need to be careful about certain ingredients in your beauty and self-care products, there are some things designed specifically for mamas.
 Looking for self-care products with natural, safe ingredients now makes it simple to stick with your routine once your baby comes.